-Content owners can set Content ID to block material from YouTube when a claim is made.
-They can also allow the video to remain live on YouTube with ads.
-In those cases, the advertising revenue goes to the copyright owners of the claimed content.
+Copyright owners can set Content ID to block uploads that match a copyrighted work that they own the rights to.
+They can also allow the claimed content to remain on YouTube with ads.
+In these cases, the advertising revenue goes to the copyright owners of the claimed content.

-Where do I see my Content ID claims?
+How do I know if my video has a Content ID claim?

 - Sign in to YouTube Studio.